fastify/fastify-funky/README.md

 ## Supported structures

 While the most convenient way to use this plugin is with `fp-ts` library, it is not required.
-`fastify-funky` supports following data structures:
+`fastify-funky` supports the following data structures:

 ### Parameterless functions: